Venezuela vote was 'doubtful', EU says

 The Commission statement added that “A constituent assembly, elected under doubtful and often violent circumstances cannot be part of the solution.
 It has increased division and will further de-legitimise Venezuela's democratically elected institutions”.

-Antonio Tajani, the European Parliament president, went further by calling fr regime change.
+Antonio Tajani, the European Parliament president, went further by calling for regime change.

 “It is very clear that the current regime is clinging to power.
 The will of the people is to change the regime.
 It is necessary to go to elections now”, he said.